-As systems integration is a complicated and rather risky operation, it takes more than a group of amateurs to perform it.
+As systems integration is a complicated and rather risky process, it takes more than a group of amateurs to perform it.
 The safest way is to hire a company or a team of professionals to handle it – because this is what a systems integrator is.
 Their aim is to ensure that all of the subsystems enable the data to flow between the applications.

-It takes a lot of time and effort to become a professional and valuable time integrator.
+It takes a lot of time and effort to become a professional integrator.
 They have to be fluent in a variety of technologies, as the components they integrate are often both old and new, and serve a different purpose.
 However, a systems integrator should also possess soft skills.
 In order to perform a smooth integration, they need to envision the outcome as a whole, understand the requirements of their customers and translate them into actual needs.

 The process of systems integration begins with gathering requirements.
 A systems integrator seeks to discover how the customers expect the components to work both separately and together.
-After that, a thorough analysis helps the professionals to understand the possibilities of the subsystems and to start building the system architecture.
+After that, a thorough analysis helps the professionals to understand the subsystems and to start building the system architecture.
 Only then systems integration can be developed, tested and implemented.

 Despite the fact that systems integration has many advantages, there is a great danger, which every business should pay close attention to, and it is: